fernandohernandezpaz/wp-api-custom-field/readme.md

 <p>Create record in categories of Posts.</p>

 <h5>Step 6:</h5>
-<p>Add oir create your php file with codo similar to the one in the MyFunctions.php</p>
+<p>Add or create your php file with codo similar to the one in the MyFunctions.php</p>

 <h5>Step 7:</h5>
 <p>Add in the functions.php file of the new theme installed 'require_once (ABSPATH .
 'MyFunctions.php');' or 'require_once (ABSPATH . 'myfile.php');'</p>